top of page

 8_29 Henrik Finne 1927 Young Lady 87x51 5300d Blomqvist_edited.jpg

-Henrik Finne was a visual artist born 1898 in Stavanger.
+Henrik Finne was a Norwegian visual artist born 1898 in Stavanger.
 Finne was a painter, graphic artist and sculptor, but is today best known for his graphic works.
-Finne studied at the State Academy of Fine Arts in 1919−1920 under Halfdan Strøm and Christian Krohg, and then as one of the first pupils at Académie André Lhote in Paris from 1920−1921.
+Finne studied at the State Academy of Fine Arts in 1919−1920 under Halfdan Strøm and Christian Krohg, and then was one of the first pupils at Académie André Lhote in Paris from 1920−1921.

 He made his debut as a painter at the Salon